greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ######Buildbot[8]

 Buildbot is developed in Python and based on the Twisted framework.
 It began as an alternative to the Tinderbox project.
 Now it is used in Mozilla, Webkit, Chromium, and others.
 The ideology behind this setup is that most CI tools have a fixed fundamental design and limited to the basic design tools envisaged by the author.
-But use cases may have those assumptions to be violated.The Buildbot’s design allows the installation to change as the requirements change, meeting your unique needs with a simple process.
+But use cases may have those assumptions to be violated.

 Travis CI, Strider, and Integrity are all common tools for continuous integration.

 ######My experiences of using Jenkins:

 Easy to install: We only need to download the latest jenkins.war files from the Jenkins home page and then run java -jar jenkins.war.
-We don’t  need additional installation and install the database;
+We don’t need to install the database;

+Change support: Jenkins can acquire and generate the code update lists  from the code repository (Subversion / CVS) and outputs to the compiler output information.

 Easy to configure: Jenkins provides rich management and configuration functions, including system configuration, management plug-in, view system information, system log, node management, Jenkins command line window, information statistical and other functions.
 When I tried it, I found Jenkins very useful.

-Change support: Jenkins can acquire and generate the code update lists  from the code repository (Subversion / CVS) and outputs to the compiler output information.

 Support permanent link: Users access Jenkins via web, and these web page link addresses are permanent link addresses, so you can use these links directly in various documents.

 Support distributed build: Jenkins can distribute integrated construction work to multiple computers to complete.

 Support third-party plug-ins: Jenkins also provides a wealth of plug-in support, which makes Jenkins become more and more powerful.
-We can easily install a variety of third-party plug-ins, thus facilitating quick integration of third-party applications.
+We can easily install a variety of third-party plug-ins, thus facilitating a quick integration of third-party applications.
 For example, Jenkins provides a plug-in for IBM Rational ClearCase support.

 #####Reference
 [8] “6 top continuous integration tools,” Opensource.com.
 [Online].
 Available: https://opensource.com/business/15/7/six-continuous-integration-tools.